veetir/IMPALA/README.md

 <br>

 # Installation
 This will clone the repository.
-You can run the IMPALA within this directory.
+You can run the IMPALA from within this directory.
 ```
 git clone https://github.com/bcgsc/IMPALA.git
 ```

 ### Dependencies
-> To run this workflow, you must have snakemake (v6.12.3) and singularity (v3.5.2-1.1.el7).
-You can install snakemake using [this guide](https://snakemake.readthedocs.io/en/stable/getting_started/installation.html) and singularity using [this guide](https://docs.sylabs.io/guides/3.5/admin-guide/installation.html).
-The remaining dependencies will be downloaded automatically within the snakemake workflow.
+> To run this workflow, you must have snakemake (>= 8.0.0) and Singularity.
+You can install Snakemake using [this guide](https://snakemake.readthedocs.io/en/stable/getting_started/installation.html) and singularity using [this guide](https://docs.sylabs.io/guides/3.5/admin-guide/installation.html).
+The remaining dependencies will be downloaded automatically within the Snakemake workflow.

 # Input Files